jeiglsperger/Master-Thesis/README.md

 ### CTGAN
 1. Open a Terminal and navigate to the directory in which CTGAN.py can be found.
+2. 2.
+Open `CTGAN.py` with `vim CTGAN.py` and adjust the desired hyperparameters for the optimization in the `objective` function.
-2. Run the optimization of CTGAN with.
+3. Run the optimization of CTGAN with.

     ```
     python3 CTGAN.py -data CashierData.csv -num_samples 500 -n_trials 100 -database_name CTGAN_default -shift_numbers 0